Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

-To validate the analytical framework developed in Section \ref{sec:Sys-Mod}, we conducted both Monte Carlo (MC) simulations and analytical evaluations under a set of baseline assumptions that represent contemporary HPM systems.
+To verify the analytical framework developed in Section~\ref{sec:Sys-Mod}, we compare the closed-form predictions with Monte Carlo (MC) simulations generated under the same modelling assumptions.
+The purpose of this comparison is to confirm the internal consistency and numerical accuracy of the proposed probabilistic formulation, rather than to claim victim-specific experimental validation.
 Unless otherwise specified, the reference scenario uses the parameters listed in Table~\ref{tab:simparams}.
-These values are consistent with experimental platforms such as AFRL's THOR, CHAMP, and Raytheon's Phaser \cite{Benford2025,DefenseUpdate2019,Laboratory2023}, which routinely employ peak powers in the 100 kW to MW range and microsecond-scale pulses.
+These values are selected to be representative of contemporary HPM systems and are informed by publicly available information on platforms such as AFRL's THOR, CHAMP, and Raytheon's PHASER \cite{Benford2025,DefenseUpdate2019,Laboratory2023}, which employ high peak powers and microsecond-scale pulses.

+The baseline atmospheric results should be interpreted under the finite-layer slant-path approximation introduced in Sec.~II-C. In this formulation, rain attenuation is governed by the in-rain path length $L_{\mathrm{rain}}(t)$ and the corresponding effective attenuation moments $(\mu_A,\sigma_A^2)$, which are then adjusted to emulate different weather severities and propagation conditions.